cxhawk/liveSubs/README.md

 - Use keyboard shortcut keys to control the display content.
 - Available on macOS, Windows and Raspbian.

+## Tutorial
+1. Launch app on your computer and then press Ctrl/Command + O to open the projection window (green screen)
+2. If you have a output with FHD resolution it should automatically went fullscreen on it.
+If not, you have to drag the projection window on to the target area and then double click the content area to go fullscreen.
+3. To show subtitles: in the main window, click on the + button in the subtitle section to add an episode (song/program/piece).
+4. To show lower third, click on the + button in the lower third section to add an template.
+It will give you a default look, but you can customize it in the settings in it.
+5. Click on an item in the table to show it, press Ctrl/Command + 1 or 2 to clear lower third or subtitles.
+If you want to temporarily hide everything, you can press Ctrl/Command + 0 to toggle the mute state.

 ## Screenshots

 setup subtitle and lower third format